jetmonk/kdtree-jk/README.md

 # KDTREE-JK is a package for building efficent KD-Trees in Common Lisp

+A KD-Tree is a data structure for searching N-dimensional space in log(N) time by splitting a data set iteratively across, eg for 3 dimensions, dimensions x,y,z,x,y,z

-Data are stored in block arrays, for minimal (usually zero) consing and allocation overheads.
+In KDTREE-JTK, data are stored in block arrays instead of linked structures, for minimal (usually zero) consing and allocation overheads.

-Balancing is done in-place with Wirth's median partition method, so should be fast and memory efficient.
+Balancing is done in-place with Wirth's median partition method, so it should be fast and memory efficient.

 By default, all floats are double precision, but this can be